Jay-Idrees/Microsoft-Azure-Design-Technologies-for-Cloud-Configuration/readme.md

                 - Here you can specify the source and destination, select hyper V under are machines virtualized.
 System center is typically when you have multiple hyper V hosts, so here you can select no.
                 - The next step is to prepare source > `+hyper V site`, `+hyper V server`- This is to ensure that
                 - The hyper V host needs to be registered into the recovery services vault
-                    - Install the agent on the hyper V host (Azure site recovery provider).
+                    - Install the agent on the hyper V host (Azure site recovery provider - this is the hyper V of company on local premesis).
 You can do this by downloading the file on your laptop and then mapping your laptop drive into the hyper V and then copying the file into the hyper V and then running it from hyper V